nikkxll/nikkxll/README.md

 - 📫  But you can also reach me by email dmitr.nikiforov@gmail.com

-- 💼  I'm obsessed with different kinds of charts, graphs and diagrams so much so I've built my homemade portfolio out of all my mini-projects.
+- 💼  I'm obsessed with different kinds of charts, graphs and diagrams so much so I've built my data visualization homemade portfolio out of all my mini-projects.
 Here I'm trying to share the insights that I've found from public datasets in a more artistic and nonverbose manner.
 Feel free to check it by following the link: <a href="https://public.tableau.com/app/profile/nikiforov.dmitrii/vizzes/">Tableau Portfolio</a>

 #